sayande01/Customer_Churn_DNN/README.md

 ---

 ## Project Overview
 Customer churn is a critical metric for businesses, especially subscription-based services.
-This project aims to predict churn based on customer data using a machine learning approach.
+This project aims to predict churn based on customer data using a machine-learning approach.

 The project workflow includes:
 1. Exploratory Data Analysis (EDA) for data understanding.